 This is why it is important to create a Search-Driven Content Plan.
 You want your customers to find exactly what they search for in Google on your website.

 Most websites we’ve seen are constructed according to what the business offers.
 This means that their content focuses on what the brand is about and selling their products.
 Basically, it’s the company deciding ‘what we need to say’ almost to a point that it becomes sales-focused.

-Many projects are conceived with a company deciding ‘what we need to say’.
-Looking ‘inside’ the company first and creating content is followed by the hope that Google will automagically decide who will be interested and then send them to the site.
-It is Inside > Out.
+This is what we call ‘Inside-Out content’ wherein you look ‘inside’ the company first and then create the content.
+All in the hopes that Google will automatically decide who will be interested and then send them to the site.

-When the project is finished, and you go live, what generally happens is that performance drops, the great looking site doesn’t work as you hoped.
-Oh so often, a new site makes things worse.
+And once you go live, what generally happens is that performance drops and the great looking site don’t work as you hoped.
+A new website goes through even worse.

-Search happens before people have a clue who you are.
-When someone new searches and sees a message crafted perfectly for them, clicks, and is greeted with a page that matches, exactly, they have already a great experience before reading a word.
+Search happens before people can have a clue of who you are.
+When someone conducts a search and finds a message crafted perfectly for them and is greeted with a page that matches exactly what they are looking for, you are already providing them with great experience before reading a word.

-When we build our content to match what people are looking for, it delights them.
-And that level of visitor experience increases the chances of converting an interest into a conversation and on to generating new business.
+When you build content to match what people are looking for, it delights them.
+The level of visitor experience increases the chances of converting interest into a conversation and on to generating new business.
 It provides us with a continuous stream of opportunity.

 When we understand what people are looking for, it becomes a two-way conversation that the visitor started.
-Instead of interrupting people with what we have to say, we instead listen, and respond, finding it easier to make a connection.
+Instead of interrupting people with what we have to say, we listen and respond instead.
+This makes it easier to make a connection.